moniwitt/moniwitt/README.md

 ### Hi there, I am Monica Witt 👋

- 🌱 I´ve a degree in Computer Science and I want to work with frontend/backend
+ 🌱 I´ve a degree in Computer Science and I work with frontend at the monent.
+ I wish to work with backend very soon.

  👯 I’m currently learning HTML, CSS and JavScript